silvialava/Pricing_options_with_correlators/README.md

 by Silvia Lavagnini

-e derive a series expansion by Hermite polynomials for the price of an arithmetic Asian option in a one-dimensional setting.
+We derive a series expansion by Hermite polynomials for the price of an arithmetic Asian option in a one-dimensional setting.
 This series requires the computation of moments and correlators of the underlying price process, but for a polynomial jump-diffusion, these are given in closed form, hence no numerical